Scope

 168 Web Components & 211 Mobile Components

-Update Interfaces
+Update Interface

 I redesigned every screen across both web and mobile platforms using the new design system.